yoe/SReview/README.md

 If you have any issues with SReview, please file an issue (or better yet, a pull request) on the github issue tracker.

+# Development

+To run SReview from git without installing, do the following:

+- Install Perl, PostgreSQL, ffmpeg, inkscape, and bs1770gain
+- Run 'cpanm --quiet --installdeps --notest .' to install the Perl dependencies.
+Alternatively, install the packaged versions of the perl dependencies for your distribution.
+- Add a PostgreSQL database and user:

+    createuser -P sreview
+    createdb -O sreview sreview

+- Create an SReview config file:

+    SREVIEW_WDIR=$(pwd) perl -I lib scripts/sreview-config -a update

+  This creates a file "config.pm".
+Edit that file in your favourite editor; it should be self-documenting.
+Make sure to certainly edit the PostgreSQL connection string and the "secrets" variable.

+- To add files to the database, store them in the inputdir (see config file), and run `SREVIEW_WDIR=$(pwd) perl -I lib scripts/sreview-detect`
+- The webinterface expects to be run from the `web` directory, so:

+    cd web
+    SREVIEW_WDIR=$(pwd)/.. ./sreview-web daemon

 # Further reading

 See the [documentation](docs/)